 One thing that we can’t seem to get enough of these days is storage.
 Taking photos, videos and collecting thousands of MP3’s does take its toll on our hard drives.
 And with such a massive collection of digital memories, the demand for more storage has never been bigger.
-However, these days, just chucking another hard drive in your computer won’t cut it, most users want to have an unified storage option that spands across all their devices.
+However, these days, just chucking another hard drive in your computer won’t cut it; most users want to have a unified storage option that spans all their devices.

 What exactly is a Personal Cloud Server?

 Well, basically, this device is just a scaled-down version of Dropbox, iCloud or any other cloud storage service on the web.
 It has the benefit of being in sight every minute, so you know exactly where your data is, as well as some added security.
 On the downside, having the device in your own home does expose it to other dangers, such as accidentally damaging it and losing your data.